 There are no routes into the gorge from Hellhole Bend or the other three bends shown.
 Downstream there are five routes into the gorge in total, all but one of which are considered difficult.
 I have shown the two easiest on the map below.
 The Horse trail is the easiest and shortest route to the river, 2.2 miles one way with 1,700 feet of elevation loss.
 The trail takes you to a point five miles above Blue Spring, so the river will be muddy brown when flowing.
 Most people taking the Horse trail would do it as a backpack hiking downstream past Blue Spring and possibly exiting via the Hopi Salt Trail.
 A two car shuttle would be needed for this loop, or a mountain bike.
 When hiking in the Little Colorado watch for quicksand.
 It is very hot in the LCR Gorge in summer so bring plenty of water.
 You should cache some for the strenuous return trip.
 Hike Arizona rates the difficulty of hike as 3.5, the difficult side of moderate.
 When hiking the trails down to the Little Colorado make sure you find the cairns, if you haven't seen one in several minutes go back to the last one found and search again.
 Also look across ravines for the next cairn.
 At the very least going off-trail on these routes will be time consuming, in the worst case losing the route could be fatal.

 The Hopi Salt Trail, also known as the Salt Trail Canyon trail, is the most commonly used route into the gorge.
 This is true despite its difficulty (rated 4.0 by Hikearizona).
+Three of my friends have done the hike, all have said it was very difficult with exposure.
+Finding the route in places was hard.
+One friend suggested you bring gloves as scrambling is needed and the Kaibab limestone is very sharp.
 The trail can be done in one day, but it will be a long one.
 I suggest you camp overnight at the river before heading back up the trail.
 You'll want to take the Hopi Salt Trail at least ten days after the Little Colorado has flowed in Cameron, so that only turquoise water is present downstream of Blue Spring.
 Water flow in Cameron can be checked at this link.
-This summer (2018) the Hopi Salt and all other trails into the LCR gorge ere closed by the Navajo Nation due to excessive heat.
+This summer (2018) the Hopi Salt and all other trails into the LCR gorge were closed by the Navajo Nation due to excessive heat.
 The decision to close the area was also influenced by the many people who have been going into the LCR Gorge without a Navajo nation permit.
 You need a $12.00 per person per day permit to hike or backpack on Navajo Land.
 Permits can be obtained online at https://navajonationparks.org/permits/ or in person at the Cameron Visitor center at the southwest corner of the intersection of Highway 64 and US 89.
 In the summer months the Cameron visitor center is open seven days a week.
 A Navajo law enforcement ranger is sometimes present near the foot of the Salt Creek trail.
 If you do not have a permit he may prevent you from reaching the river whose aquamarine colors are the highlight of the trip.
 Permits may also be checked by the leaseholder of the land between the First and Fourth bend.
 I have been to this area three times, and each time I have seen the leaseholders who carefully checked my permit.
 I believe they are in the area every day to check on their cattle.

 The other three routes into the gorge are much more difficult.
 The easiest is the Blue Spring trail which, unlike the others, starts on the west rim.
 The trail is "insanely" difficult with exposure, and protection may be necessary in places.
 Lines are needed to lower packs.
 The Walter Powell route from the confluence is rated a five for difficulty and involves several downclimbs.
 Ropes may be necessary.
 The Big Canyon trail is the longest and most difficult route into the gorge, and involves several rappels.